The Emergence of Chunking Structures with Hierarchical RNN: Approach

 We first argue that the chunk representation is indeed given by the upper-level RNN where a ``cut'' is predicted.
 Suppose we have a chunk $\mathrm x^{(i)} \cdots \mathrm x^{(i+k)}$, i.e., HRNN predicts two consecutive ``cuts'' (end of a chunk) at the time steps $i-1$ and $i+k$.
 According to our design (Section~\ref{sec: Hierarchical RNN}), the lower-level RNN initializes its hidden state with $\underline{\bm{h}}^{\text{(sos)}}$ when $t = i-1$, and updates its hidden state $\underline{\bm{h}}^{(t)}$ with the input words $\mathrm x^{(i)} \cdots \mathrm x^{(i+k)}$.
 In the meantime, the upper-level RNN is idle for time steps $i$ to $i+k-1$, but picks up the $\underline{\bm{h}}^{(i+k)}$ at step $i+k$.
 This follows a conventional RNN, demonstrating that the chunk representation is given by the upper-level RNN at a ``cut'' step.

 Now consider the scenarios with ``soft'' chunks, since we keep the chunking decision $m^{(t)}$ as a real number in our HRNN.
 When the ``cut'' strength is high ($m^{(t)}$ close to 1), the step is more likely to be a chunk, and we would like to attend to this step more from the decoder.
 Conversely, if the ``cut'' strength is low, it should be less attended.
 This can be achieved by applying conventional encoder--decoder attention to every step, but reweighing it by the ``cut'' strength.
-For one attention head, we form a query vector $\bm{q}^{(j)}$ for the $j$th decoder step and a key vector $\bm{k}^{(i)}$ for the $i$th encoder step.
+For each attention head, we form a query vector $\bm{q}^{(j)}$ for the $j$th decoder step and a key vector $\bm{k}^{(i)}$ for the $i$th encoder step.
 Here, the key vector $\bm{k}^{(i)}$ is given by the upper-level RNN's state $\overline{\bm h}^{(i)}$.
-We reweigh the attention by first computing an unnormalized measure.
+We reweigh the attention by first computing an unnormalized measure:

-where $\gamma$ is the coefficient hyperparameter.
+where $\gamma$ is a coefficient hyperparameter.
 Then, we normalize it to attention probabilities as

 Empirically, we find that an end-to-end reweighted attention head tends to ignore $m_\text{logit}^{(i)}$ and make it close to 0.
-Consequently, the gating probability $m^{(i)}$ will be close to 0.5 unaminously, and the HRNN will be in a situation of neither ``cut'' nor ``no cut''.
-We alleviate this by proposing an auxiliary training objective that pushes $m^{(i)}$ to either 0 or 1.
-We introduce a chunking strength hyperparameter $\kappa\%$ that aims to control the granularity of chunking.
-A detailed analysis of this hyperparameter is presented in Section~\ref{sec: analysis of finetuning}.
-The final values for $\kappa\%$ are decided based on validation performance.
+Consequently, the gating probability $m^{(i)}$ will be close to 0.5 unanimously, and the HRNN will be in a situation of neither ``cut'' nor ``no cut.''
+We alleviate this by proposing an auxiliary training objective that pushes $m^{(i)}$ to either~0 or~1.
+We introduce a chunking strength hyperparameter $\kappa\%$, which is the desired chunk--token ratio.
 We then define the loss at the $i$th encoder step as

+A detailed analysis of this hyperparameter is presented in Section~\ref{sec: analysis of finetuning}, and the value of $\kappa\%$ is decided by validation performance.

 The overall auxiliary loss is $L_\text{aux}=\sum_i L^{(i)}$, and is combined with the end-to-end downstream task by $L_\text{task} + \eta L_\text{aux}$, where $\eta$ is a hyperparameter balancing the two training objectives.
 In this way, we are able to learn a meaningful chunking gate in the downtream NLP task.